sa3991/sa3991.github.io/README.md

-This repo hosts the code for a web page analyzing AIPAC's campaign finance data.
+This repo hosts the code for a website with my personal projects.